UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Regular maintenance and proper winterization are essential to keep your rain barrel functional and prevent damage.

-Warning: Harvested rainwater is strictly non-potable and must not be consumed by humans or pets.
-Additionally, because roof runoff can contain bird droppings and chemical residues from roofing materials, you must not use this water directly on the edible parts of plants (like leafy greens or root vegetables).
+🚩 Heads Up: Harvested rainwater is strictly non-potable and must not be consumed by humans or pets.
+Because roof runoff contains chemical residues from asphalt shingles, avoid spraying this water directly onto the edible leafy parts of your vegetable garden.

-If you live in a region where temperatures regularly drop below freezing, you must winterize your system.
-Water expands as it turns to ice, which will quickly crack a plastic barrel or split a brass spigot, destroying your investment.
+If you reside in a region where temperatures regularly dip below freezing, you absolutely must winterize your rainwater harvesting system.
+Water forcibly expands as it turns into ice, which will quickly shatter a rigid plastic barrel or split an expensive brass spigot.
+Protect your investment by following these three crucial steps:

 Man using a rain barrel to water his garden, illustrating rainwater harvesting.